Pylons/deform/docs/widget.rst

 resource paths within a a :term:`resource registry`.
 For example, your docstring might have text like this: "This widget uses a library name of ``jquery.tools`` in its requirements list.
-The name ``jquery.tools`` implies that the JQuery Tools library must be loaded before rendering the HTML page containing any form which uses this widget; JQuery Tools depends on JQuery, so JQuery should also be loaded.
-The widget expects JQuery Tools version X.X (as specified in the version field), which expects JQuery version X.X to be loaded previously.".
+The name ``jquery.tools`` implies that the jQuery Tools library must be loaded before rendering the HTML page containing any form which uses this widget; jQuery Tools depends on jQuery, so jQuery should also be loaded.
+The widget expects jQuery Tools version X.X (as specified in the version field), which expects jQuery version X.X to be loaded previously.".
 It might go on to explain that a set of resources need to be added to a :term:`resource registry` in order to resolve the logical ``jquery.tools`` name to a set of relative resource paths, and